 Miss Katie Gardner- Howard - MFL Lead / RRS / Teacher

 School Council - Rights Respecting Rangers

-Class 9 delivered their school assembly on Article 8 – Every child has a right to a legally registered name.
+Class 9 delivered their school assembly on Article 8:

-Class 1 and Class 2 delivered their first Rights Respecting Assembly which linked to Article 24-Children have the right to good quality health care and nutritious food.
+Class 1 and Class 2 delivered their first Rights Respecting Assembly on Article 24:

 Class charters have been designed and displayed in each class.